Power BI works fine in demos.

 Most Power BI rollouts create a reporting sprawl nobody trusts

-The typical mid-market Power BI environment looks like this: dozens of reports built by different people pulling from different sources, no shared semantic layer, DAX measures duplicated and defined differently across files, and a Premium or Fabric capacity that is either over-provisioned or constantly hitting refresh failures.
-Finance calculates gross margin one way, Sales calculates it another, and leadership stops trusting the dashboards entirely.
-DirectQuery gets applied where import mode belongs, causing report pages that take forty seconds to load.
-Row-level security is either missing or bolted on as an afterthought, which creates real data exposure risk.
-The Power BI Service deployment pipeline exists but nobody uses it, so production reports get edited directly and broken regularly.
+The typical mid-market Power BI environment: dozens of reports from different sources, no shared semantic layer, DAX measures duplicated and defined differently across files, and a Premium or Fabric capacity that is either over-provisioned or constantly failing refreshes.
+Finance calculates gross margin one way, Sales another, and leadership stops trusting the dashboards.
+DirectQuery gets applied where import mode belongs, so pages take forty seconds to load, and row-level security is bolted on as an afterthought.

-Revenue Institute comes in, audits the existing dataset architecture and DAX layer, and rebuilds from the data model up.
-We establish a certified dataset strategy using Power BI's endorsement and lineage features so every consumer report draws from a single governed source.
-We set DAX standards, document measure logic, configure incremental refresh correctly, and wire up deployment pipelines so changes move through dev, test, and production without manual file uploads.
-The result is a reporting environment your team can maintain and your leadership can actually rely on.
+Revenue Institute audits the existing dataset architecture and DAX layer, then rebuilds from the data model up.
+We establish a certified dataset strategy using Power BI's endorsement and lineage features so every report draws from a single governed source.
+We set DAX standards, configure incremental refresh, and wire up deployment pipelines so changes move through dev, test, and production without manual uploads - an environment your team can maintain and leadership can rely on.

 What we build inside your Power BI environment